kamalpreet-singh18/Indian-map-geochart-in-angular/README.md

 Remember for geochart, the library used is: **ng2-google-charts** This will be automatically installed by running above command.
-To learn more about ng2-google-charts library, refer: [ng2-google-charts github repo][ng2-google-charts-github repo]
+To learn more about ng2-google-charts library, refer:  https://github.com/gmazzamuto/ng2-google-charts
-[ng2-google-charts-github repo]: https://github.com/gmazzamuto/ng2-google-charts "ng2-google-charts"

 ### Files of importance
 If you are looking the files where modification needs to be done in order to use Map, kindly go to the following files: